World Cup to begin Oct. 5, Ahmedabad hosts final

 Pakistan responded by threatening to boycott the World Cup if they were not allowed to stage at least some matches of the Asia Cup on home soil.

+"We are liaising with our government for guidance," PCB Communications Director Sami Ul Hasan said in a statement.

+"This position is consistent to what we had told the ICC a couple of weeks ago when they shared with us the draft schedule and sought our feedback."

-India will begin their campaign a week earlier against five-times champions Australia in Chennai.
+India begin their campaign on Oct.
+8 against five-times champions Australia in Chennai.

-England's opener against New Zealand is a rematch of the 2019 final in which they prevailed via a now-scrapped boundary count rule.
+England's opener against New Zealand is a rematch of the 2019 final in which England prevailed via a now-scrapped boundary count rule.

 Among other key fixtures, 1992 champions Pakistan meet Australia in Bengaluru on Oct.
 20, while England take on South Africa the following day in Mumbai.

-Australia face India at Chennai on Oct.
-8 and captain Pat Cummins was looking forward to the atmosphere.
+Australia captain Pat Cummins said he was looking forward to the atmosphere at the match with India in Chennai.

-"You know there's going to be big crowds, but no bigger than playing India at home in a World Cup game, so that's going to be exciting for us," he added.
+"You know there's going to be big crowds, but no bigger than playing India at home in a World Cup game, so that's going to be exciting for us," he said.

 "It will be a huge challenge, they're a top-class team but if you want to win a World Cup you're going to have to be better than everyone else, so why not take on India straight up?"